hibernate/hibernate-search/README.md

     > mvn clean install -Pjqassistant -DskipTests

+To also check cyclic dependencies between packages, use `-Djqassistant.groups=default,cycles`.
+Cyclic dependency analysis is costly and may add significant overhead to the build: at least 10 seconds, maybe one minute or more depending on your setup.

+    > mvn clean install -Pjqassistant -DskipTests -Djqassistant.groups=default,cycles

 You can also inspect the created Neo4j datastore after a build, provided that build had the `jqassistant` profile enabled: